Introducing Analytical CRM Strategic Framework in CRM

-At the end of this article, readers should be able to discuss analytical CRM in terms of:
+At the end of this article, readers should be able to discuss analytical CRM strategic framework in terms of:

 CRM is a management approach that seeks to create develop and enhance the relationship with carefully targeted customers CRM should be viewed as a strategic set of activities that commences with a detailed review of an organisation’s strategy and concludes with an improvement in shareholder value.
 The notion that competitive advantage stems from the creation of value for the customer and for the company is the key to the success of CRM.
 This demands that responsibility for value delivery is shared across functions and her archives.